-8.2 Every three (3) months within a Subscription Term (or on another cadence as mutually agreed between the parties) or upon request by Couchbase for any Productive Use where no Order is in place, Customer shall self-certify to Couchbase the total number of Licensed Nodes and Licensed Devices currently deployed and used by Customer in each cluster running in a production, test, or development environment.
+8.2 Every three (3) months within a Subscription Term (or on another cadence as mutually agreed between the parties) or upon request by Couchbase for any use requiring an Enterprise License where no Order is in place, Customer shall self-certify to Couchbase the total number of Licensed Nodes and Licensed Devices used in any production, test, development, or other Deployment.
 Such self-certification shall be in accordance with Couchbase’s instruction and in the form of either a (i) written report signed by an authorized representative of Customer or (ii) copy of an automatically generated report created by Customer.
-Couchbase will review such reports and determine if any true up to the applicable Order or Productive Use without an Order is required.
+Couchbase will review such reports and determine if any true up Order is required.
 Additional fees for any excess usage shall be calculated based on the fees specified in the applicable Order for the applicable Licensed Node or Licensed Device size and type, and prorated, as applicable.
-If (i) the excess usage includes nodes or device sizes or types for which fees are not specified in the applicable existing Order or (ii) Productive Use occurred without an Order, then the (additional) fees shall be calculated based on Couchbase's list price in effect at the time and prorated, as applicable.
+If (i) the excess usage includes nodes or device sizes or types for which fees are not specified in the applicable existing Order or (ii) use requiring an Enterprise License occurred without an Order, then the (additional) fees shall be calculated based on Couchbase's list price in effect at the time and prorated, as applicable.

 9.1 Customer and Couchbase will maintain the confidentiality of Confidential Information.
 “Confidential Information” means any proprietary information received by the other party during, or prior to entering into, this Agreement that a party should know is confidential or proprietary based on the circumstances surrounding the disclosure, including the Software and any non-public technical and business information (including Commercial Details).
 Confidential Information does not include information that (a) is or becomes generally known to the public through no fault of or breach of this Agreement by the receiving party; (b) is rightfully known by the receiving party at the time of disclosure without an obligation of confidentiality to the disclosing party; (c) is independently developed by the receiving party without use of the disclosing party’s Confidential Information; or (d) the receiving party rightfully obtains from a third party without restriction on use or disclosure.